 Physicians and other allied healthcare providers who manage and treat patients.

-- Identify the importance of clinician communication skills in creating the most effective encounters.
+- Identify the of the importance of clinician communication skills in creating the most effective encounters.

 - Apply the skills applicable in typical clinical situations in outpatient and inpatient settings.